SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

-This more complex scenario works best with a framework that can handle both the data collection and the analytics etc. in an automated way, but we did not want to come up with a new `n+1th` standard for that ... instead we decided to look at the existing solutions and how we can integrate with them without much compromises.
+This more complex scenario works best with a framework that can handle both the data collection and the analytics etc. in an automated way, but we did not want to come up with a new `n+1th` standard for that ... instead we decided to look at the existing solutions and how we can integrate with them without many compromises.

 ## Metaflow Integration